KaKrzysiek/bigint/README.md

 ## ACKNOWLEDGEMENTS

-The author thanks Augustyn Majtyka and Andrzej Mazur for help in this project.
+The author thanks Augustyn Majtyka, Andrzej Mazur and Jerzy Karczewski for help in this project.

 ## ABOUT AUTHOR